abhishekyadav17/abhishekyadav17/README.md

 - 👋 Hi, I’m Abhishek
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning about web3, frontend stuff and designing.
+- 🌱 I’m currently learning about web3, application and system designing.
 - 💞️ I’m looking to collaborate on open source projects.

 <!---